whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 What's happening here is we're instantiating a new `MissMe` object and calling `print_message`.
 That method in turn calls `miss_you` which actually prints out the message.
 But wait, where is `dear` actually being defined?! `print_message` certainly isn't defining that before calling `miss_me`.
 Instead, what's actually happening is the reference to `dear` in `print_message` is triggering `method_missing`.
 That in turn supplies the return value of `"my dear"`.

-Again, this all may seem quite magical but it would have worked virtually the same way in Ruby 3.0 and prior—only you would have had to write `miss_you(dear: dear)` inside of `print_message`.
+Now this all may seem quite magical, but it would have worked virtually the same way in Ruby 3.0 and prior—only you would have had to write `miss_you(dear: dear)` inside of `print_message`.
 Is `dear: dear` any clearer?
 I don't think so.

-In summary, short-hand hash literals and keyword arguments in Ruby 3.1 feels like we've come full circle in making both those language features a lot more ergonomic and—dare I say it—modern.
+In summary, the new short-hand hash literals/keyword arguments in Ruby 3.1 feels like we've come full circle in making both those language features a lot more ergonomic and—dare I say it—modern.

 ### Conclusion